fwin-dev/py.Lang/readme.md

 	def foo():
 		<do something>

-## Poor man's debugger

-Several arguments are available here.
-See the source for more details.

-	from Lang.DebugTracer import setTraceOn
-	setTraceOn()

-## Event handling
+## Events

+Easy event handling with subscriptions+callbacks, including an API for event logging.

+### Events.Proxy

-For general event handling with event subscription and listeners, there is a proxy API.
+For general event handling involving event subscription and listeners, there is a proxy API.
 The proxy receives an event (via a method call) and then calls any subscribers (aka receivers) to the event.
 In this implementation, a subscriber subscribes to all events, but only chooses to implement the methods for the events that it is interested in.
 The proxy checks each receiver to see if it has implemented the method, and if so, calls the method.
 All receivers can be